-President Grover Cleveland summered in what remains a village of almost unreal quaintness—it's equally photogenic in verdant summer, during the fall foliage season, or under a blanket of winter snow.
-Cleveland's son, Francis, returned and founded the acclaimed Barnstormers Theatre in 1931, one of America's first summer theaters and one that continues to this day.
+President Grover Cleveland summered in what remains a place of almost unreal quaintness: Tamworth is equally photogenic in verdant summer, during the fall foliage season, or under a blanket of winter snow.
+Cleveland's son, Francis, returned and founded the acclaimed Barnstormers Theatre in 1931.
+One of America's first summer theaters, it continues to this day.
 Tamworth has a clutch of villages within its borders.
 At one of them—Chocorua—the view through the birches of Chocorua Lake has been so often photographed that you may experience déjà vu.
 Rising above the lake is Mt.
 Chocorua (3,490 feet), which has many good hiking trails.

 Your complete guide to planning a trip to the U.S. National Parks, including an interactive map and several road trip itineraries.More